More than 562 thousand passengers passed through air ports during the Eid Al-Adha holiday

 The Dubai Residency has completed its preparations for the return of Hajj flights coming from the Holy Lands, as it has developed an integrated plan to complete integrated and comprehensive procedures in cooperation with the strategic partners at the airport, confirming its full readiness to receive groups of pilgrims to the House of God with a package of smooth procedures by providing the best practices and services by working to facilitate procedures.
 Complete their transactions in record time.

-Lieutenant General Mohammed Ahmed Al Marri, Director of the General Administration of Residency and Foreigners Affairs in Dubai, extended his sincere thanks and gratitude to the Dubai Residency staff for their efforts, dedication and work during the Eid Al Adha holiday, with the aim of facilitating the transactions of travelers and customers, stressing the administration’s constant keenness to provide The best innovative services for customers, and the continuous development of performance that would facilitate procedures and transactions for residents, citizens, visitors and tourists arriving and departing throughout the year, in addition to religious and national occasions and international exhibitions, as the number of travelers usually increases significantly during these periods of the year.
+His Excellency Lieutenant General Mohammed Ahmed Al Marri, Director of the General Administration of Residency and Foreigners Affairs in Dubai, extended his sincere thanks and gratitude to the Dubai Residency staff for their efforts, dedication and work during the Eid Al Adha holiday, with the aim of facilitating the transactions of travelers and customers, stressing the administration’s constant keenness to Providing the best innovative services to customers, and developing continuous performance that facilitates procedures and transactions for residents, citizens, visitors, and tourists arriving and departing throughout the year, in addition to religious and national occasions and international exhibitions, as the number of travelers usually increases significantly during these periods of the year.

-He praised the employees of the external centers and the service center at the airport who were at work during the Eid holiday, and the employees of Dubai Residency at Dubai Airport, Al Maktoum Airport, Port Rashid, and the Hatta border port, explaining that Dubai Residency is always working to facilitate procedures, to make the travelers’ journey through all the emirate’s ports smooth.
+His Excellency praised the employees of the external centers and the service center at the airport who were at work during the Eid holiday, and the Dubai Residency employees at Dubai Airport, Al Maktoum Airport, Port Rashid, and the Hatta border port, explaining that Dubai Residency is always working to facilitate procedures, to make the travelers’ journey through all the emirate’s ports smooth.
 It also works to overcome any obstacles they may face through cooperation with all partners concerned with airports, sea and land ports.

 Follow our latest local and sports news and the latest political and economic developments via Google news